percona/training/exercise7-create-fix-slave-drift.md

   `mysql-db2> DELETE FROM company_name WHERE RAND()*100 < 5;`

-  This should have remove 1,001 rows from the table.
+  This will remove several thousand rows from the table.

 * 7.2 - Detect Slave Drift